Journal: Report Astana Economic Forum ASTEX 2013

 My initial involvement came from the first IFIP World CIO Forum (WCF) where their country (ZERDE) Vice-Chair requested support—we met for 90 minutes in 2011 where she outlined their plans.
 The year prior to the WCF, I was invited to take on the role as WCF vice-chair.

-During the week, I had breakfast with the Minister, good discussions with the Vice-Minister including dinner, and good discussions with their ZERDE ICT Chairman, ZERDE Vice-Chairman, NIT Chairman (including dinner), ICTDF General Director, Vice-Rector for their International University (model for the country—courses are taught in English, they have a partnership with Carnegie Mellon, partnerships with leading companies, ZERDE Director of ICT (multiple lunches, dinners, she was my guide / driver / constant partner during my whole stay even taking me to the airport at 2am and staying almost until my flight arrived after 4am; the NIT chairman also assigned one of his managers to shadow me in case I needed added support, transportation, …), Director Ministry of Education …and many more … The ZERDE vice-chairman and ICTDF General Director picked me up at the airport when I arrived Sunday morning (about 12:05am).
+During the week, I had breakfast with the Minister, good discussions with the Vice-Minister including dinner, and good discussions with their ZERDE ICT Chairman, ZERDE Vice-Chairman (including dinner), NIT Chairman (including dinner), ICTDF General Director, Vice-Rector for their International University (model for the country—courses are taught in English, they have a partnership with Carnegie Mellon, partnerships with leading companies like Apple, Microsoft), ZERDE Director of ICT (multiple lunches, dinners, she was my guide / driver / constant partner during my whole stay even taking me to the airport at 2am and staying almost until my flight arrived after 4am; the NIT chairman also assigned one of his managers to shadow me in case I needed added support, transportation, …), Director Ministry of Education …and many more … The ZERDE vice-chairman and ICTDF General Director picked me up at the airport when I arrived Sunday morning (about 12:05am).
 The country was amazing as host and to say I was well treated would be an understatement.

 ZERDE is the holding company wholly owned by the government managing all of ICT through its multiple subsidiary 7 companies, research institutes, research parks and international IT university.
 For example, the largest IT company, NIT (National IT Company) is a ZERDE company.